 On January 1, 2010, we entered into an agreement to lease6,000 rentable square feet of office space in Columbus, Ohio.
-The lease commenced on January 1, 2010 and, pursuant to a lease extension dated August 9, 2016, the lease expires on December 31, 2021.
-We are currently evaluating renewal options.
+The lease commenced on January 1, 2010 and, pursuant to a lease extension dated September 18, 2021, the lease expires on December 31, 2028.
+The monthly rental payment is \$4,638, with gradually higher annual increases each January up to \$5,850 for the final year.

 Our subsidiary, Graphic Sciences, uses 36,000 square feet of leased space in Madison Heights, Michigan as its main facility.
 Graphic Sciences uses about 20,000 square feet for its records storage services, with the remainder of the space used for production, sales, and administration.
 The monthly rental payment is \$41,508, with gradually higher annual increases each September up to \$45,828 for the final year, and with a lease term continuing until August 31, 2026.
-Graphic Sciences also leases and uses a separate 20,000 square foot building for document storage in Highland Park, Michigan, and a satellite office in Traverse City, Michigan for production.
-The monthly Highland Park rental payment is \$11,250, with a lease term continuing until September 30, 2021.
+Graphic Sciences also leases and uses a separate 37,000 square foot building in Sterling Heights, Michigan for document storage, except approximately 5,000 square feet for production, and a satellite office in Traverse City, Michigan for production.
+The monthly Sterling Heights rental payment is \$20,452, with gradually higher annual increases each May up to \$24,171 for the final year, and with a lease term continuing to April 30, 2028.
 The monthly Traverse City rental payment is \$4,500, with a lease term continuing until January 31, 2024.
 Graphic Sciences also leases and uses four leased vehicles for logistics.
 The monthly rental payments for these vehicles total \$2,618, with lease terms continuing until October 31, 2024.